 How Your Donation Makes a Difference

-Your donation of $50 to the Canossaville Digital Fund multiples to $70 with the matching.
+Your donation of $50 to the Canossaville Digital Fund multiplies to $70 with Tote board's matching.
 Thank you!

-Your donation of $100 to the Canossaville Digital Fund multiples to $140 with the matching.
+Your donation of $100 to the Canossaville Digital Fund multiplies to $140 with Tote board's matching.
 Thank you!

-Your donation of $250 to the Canossaville Digital Fund multiples to $350 with the matching.
+Your donation of $250 to the Canossaville Digital Fund multiplies to $350 with Tote board's matching.
+Thank you!

-Your donation of $500 to the Canossaville Digital Fund multiples to $700 with the matching.
+Your donation of $500 to the Canossaville Digital Fund multiplies to $700 with Tote board's matching.
+Thank you!

 Ian (not his real name) is a Primary 5 student enrolled in Canossaville Student Care.
 He was born with profound hearing loss in both ears, and received cochlear implants before his first birthday.